kraj011/DiscordAuthBotV2/README.md

 ![Image from Gyazo](https://i.gyazo.com/4b3081187336c9e09cb757fc3317ce21.gif)

-NOTE: I have not had the time to consistently work on this project, so feel free to submit any PR's :D
+## NOTE: I have not had the time to consistently work on this project, so feel free to submit any PR's :D
+## Also, I made this project when I was just starting to learn React, so a lot of the React code in here is very sloppy.
+If I get the time I will do my best to rewrite the entire project to be a lot cleaner with more features.
+However, for the time being I do believe that this project still works (haven't tested).

 My goals for this project: